Jacobventer/Interpretabile_Breast_Cancer_ML_Model/README.md

 These correspond to known medical indicators of tumour irregularity and malignancy, reinforcing the model’s reliability and transparency.

 ---
+## Conclusion
+In this case study, an interpretable machine learning model for breast cancer classification was successfully developed.
+The CRISP-DM methodology was followed from data understanding to deployment planning.
+Class distribution, outlier detection, feature distribution, correlation heatmap and scatterplots were done during the EDA – Exploratory Data Analysis.
+It was confirmed that features like the tumour size, irregular shape and texture variation are key indicators of Malignant cancer.
+This is consistent with established medical knowledge.
+The data was cleaned and one-hot encoded during the preparation phase.
+Multiple models were trained and tested on the same data.
+The performance of the model and the interpretability of the models were weighed to determine the best model for the task.
+The optimized Logistic Regression model achieved the best performance with an overall accuracy of 0.9737 and a F1 score of 0.9639.
+Model transparency together with an easy to explain model, builds trust with oncologist in the system.
+The proposed GUI shows how a model might be integrated into hospitals.
+Despite the model's good performance, real world deployment will require periodic retraining to prevent model drift.
+Future improvements may include more features on the GUI and an integration into a MLOps pipeline for continuous monitoring.
+This project demonstrated that interpretable Machine Learning models can serve as a valuable decision support tool for oncologists.
+The goal is to assist, not replace expert judgement with reliable, data driven insights.

+---

 ## License